 - Obligations from any prior marriage

 - Liabilities of each spouse

 - Needs of each spouse

 - Whether spousal support is to be paid to either spouse

 - Custodial arrangements for any children

 - Whether it makes sense to award family home to the spouse with the majority physical custody of

 - Assignment of debts accrued during the marriage

 In some situations, assets are divided by paying off one spouse or by selling a property and dividing the proceeds.
 Some spouses might agree to continue to own a property together, such as holding on to the family home until the children are out of school.
 This can work well if couples are on good terms.

-If you are facing divorce, you probably have questions about division of property.
-Protect your assets by contacting a Hoffman Estates lawyer to talk about division of property.
+If you are facing a divorce, you probably have questions about the division of property.
+Protect your assets by contacting a Hoffman Estates lawyer to talk about the division of property.
 Call Robert M. Kaplan for a consultation today!